 Wholegrain and wholemeal foods

 Recommendations for how much of these foods you should eat every day depends on your age, gender and how much physical activity you do.
-On average women should eat aorund 4 serves each day and men should eat around 6 serves each day.
+On average women should eat around 4 serves of grains and cereals each day and men should eat around 6 serves each day.

-We suggest that at least half the amount of bread, cereals and pasta you eat each day is wholegrain.
+We suggest that at least half the amount of bread, cereals and pasta you have each day is wholegrain.
 The recommended quantity of fibre per day is 25 grams for women and 30 grams for men.
 Eating more wholegrain and wholemeal foods will help you to achieve this goal.
-Fruit and vegetables also contain fibre and we recommend eating 2 serves of fruit and 5 serves of vegetables each day to help meet your dietary fibre requirements.
+Fruit and vegetables and legumes, nuts and seeds also contain fibre and we recommend eating 2 serves of fruit and 5 serves of vegetables each day to help meet your dietary fibre requirements.

 A serve of wholegrain food is: